Performance Testing: Types, Metrics, and Tools to Use

 Thread counts

-This metrics is used to assess the number of sequential actions in the system that are currently active.
+This metric is used to assess the number of sequential actions in the system that are currently active.
 The CPU can run the next thread waiting in line only after it finishes processing the previous one.
 Therefore, high thread counts are a bad sign in performance testing as they may lead to piled up requests that are waiting to be processed and, eventually, high error rates (such as timeouts).

 There is a huge variety of methodologies, techniques, and approaches that can be applied to calculate the metrics you learned about in the previous section and eliminate performance bottlenecks in your software solution.
 The general process of performance testing, however, remains the same regardless of the type of performance testing you want to execute.